PEASEC/cybersecurity_dataset/README.md

 Bayer, M., Kuehn, P.D., Shanehsaz, R., & Reuter, C.A.
 (2022).
 CySecBERT: A Domain-Adapted Language Model for the Cybersecurity Domain.
 ArXiv, abs/2212.02974.

 https://arxiv.org/abs/2212.02974

+Language Model
+---
+This is the dataset constitutes the training dataset of the [CySecBERT](https://huggingface.co/markusbayer/CySecBERT) model.